Minor Program

 Students must take five courses from approved lists and earn a grade of B- or better in each course (pdf or advanced placement are not allowed).
 With permission, advanced students can take approved graduate-level courses.

-Foundations of Statistics (Must take one)
+Foundations of Statistics - Select One

 - ECO 202 Statistics & Data Analysis for Economics(1)